Learn more about homeowners insurance rates and trends in Atlanta.

 Depending on the part of Atlanta you live in, you may see a dramatic difference in your home insurance costs.
 Policies are often priced on local variables such as the number of claims filed in the immediate area, meaning the neighborhood in which you live could have a major impact on how much you pay to insure your home.

-If you're looking for the cheapest homeowners insurance premiums in Atlanta, take at look at the 30360 ZIP code.
-In the 30360 area, homeowners coverage usually costs just $1,459 a year, which isa full $176 less than the Atlanta average.
+If you're looking for the cheapest homeowners insurance premiums in Atlanta, take a look at the 30360 ZIP code.
+In the 30360 area, homeowners coverage usually costs just $1,459 a year, $176 less than the Atlanta average.
 Find the best places to live in Atlanta for cheap home insurance by looking at the following table.

 |ZIP Code||Average Annual Home Insurance Rate|